Get power, precision and performance with the 5 best reciprocating saws for DIYers

 While it can cut wood to a greater thickness than many other reciprocating saws, its tolerance for metals, especially steel, is on the lower side at 20mm.

-A quick release blade change is a definite plus, as is the multi-position shoe, which helps this tool's versatility.
+A quick-release blade change is a definite plus, as is the multi-position shoe, which enhances this tool's versatility.

 4. Metabo ASE18 LTX Reciprocating Saw